michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0078.md

 - v: obtain from someone after their death
 - v: receive by genetic transmission
 ### Family
-inherit: disinherit, inheritable, inheritance, inherited, inheriting, inheritor, inherits+;disinherit: disinheritance, disinherited, disinheriting, disinherits;disinheritance: disinheritances;inheritable: noninheritable;inheritance: inheritances;inheritor: inheritors
+- inherit: disinherit, inheritable, inheritance, inherited, inheriting, inheritor, inherits+
+- disinherit: disinheritance, disinherited, disinheriting, disinherits
+- disinheritance: disinheritances
+- inheritable: noninheritable
+- inheritance: inheritances
+- inheritor: inheritors
 ### Examples
 - The new study also shows that more Americans than ever are buying their firearms as opposed to inheriting or receiving them as gifts.
 - He will be inheriting an economy that is doing well.